-Photo Courtsey: Museums of Western Colorado, Palisade Library Collection
+Photo Courtsey: Museums of the West, Duncan Washington Collection

 TOP SIX PEACH GROWING STATES

 Nearly 6,000 workers were needed for the three-week Standard Elberta harvest in the early 1900's.
 Migrants and locals were and still are an important part of the workforce.
 Families used to take children out of school during the harvest season to help with the abundant harvest.